kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - [`mogrify`](https://imagemagick.org/script/mogrify.php) which transforms an image, modifying its appearance; and
 - [`montage`](https://imagemagick.org/script/montage.php) which generates an image montage from several images.

 The above list is far from exhaustive.
 The interested reader is referred to the [excellent online documentation](https://imagemagick.org/script/command-line-tools.php) for further details.
 The power of ImageMagick is enhanced with the [magick-script](https://imagemagick.org/script/magick-script.php) Image Scripting Language.
+The examples in this blog use the command line versions of invoking ImageMagick.
+If they seem daunting, [refer to this explanation](https://imagemagick.org/script/command-line-processing.php) [@imcli].

 ## Test images